- Scholarship Information -

 Application Guidelines – Jazz Competition

 One award will be provided based on the audition.
 The Bill Prince Outstanding Jazz Musician Award Winner must be available to perform as a highlighted portion of the main Concert on the Green event on stage with jazz combo if chosen to perform.
-If the scholarship winner is selected to perform at the concert event on May 27th, the piece that was used for audition will be performed with his/her selected jazz combo of student musicians; however, a professional combo will be supplied depending on level of student competency.
+If the scholarship winner is selected to perform at the concert event, the piece that was used for audition will be performed with his/her selected jazz combo of student musicians; however, a professional combo will be supplied depending on level of student competency.

 Auditions will be critiqued primarily on the following criteria: